-AJ-1 Ethics in the Criminal Justice System
+AJ-1 Ethics in the Criminal Justice System 3.0 units

-3.0 units Transferable to CSU

 Examination of the types and history of ethical theories and development of moral and ethical behavior for criminal justice practitioners.
 Students learn how to analyze an ethical dilemma and apply this process to contemporary law enforcement issues.
 Grades are P/NP.